 Where to Find Ruffed Grouse Habitat Throughout the Country

 If you’re going to be a successful Ruffed Grouse hunter, you need to learn where the birds are hiding.
 Distance walked does not always equal success.
-For example, putting in 10 miles a day might sound impressive, but it doesn’t mean a thing if you’re not focusing on the right Ruffed Grouse habitat.
+Putting in ten miles a day might sound impressive, but it doesn’t mean a thing if you’re not focusing on the right Ruffed Grouse habitat.
 You could walk only a fraction of that distance in the right areas and end the day with a heavier vest and a home-cooked wild game meal.
-Interested?

-In this guide (from Basic Uplander), we’ll take you through the basic habitat requirements of the ruffed grouse across its range so you’ll have a general idea of what to look for.
-Then we’ll get more specific by breaking it down into regional differences so you can really narrow down some hunting spots near you.
+In this guide (from Basic Uplander), we’ll take you through the basic habitat requirements of the ruffed grouse across its range so can have a general idea of what to look for.
+We’ll get more specific by breaking it down into regional differences in order for you to really narrow down some hunting spots near you.

 General Ruffed Grouse Habitat

-Since ruffed grouse can and do survive across Canada, the northern half of our country, and even down into Georgia along the Appalachian Mountains, the habitats obviously are very different.
-But while the exact plant species utilized are different, the same basic concept applies: thick cover.
-If you can find densely growing trees and young forest habitats, there’s a good chance you can find grouse there.
+Since ruffed grouse can and do survive across Canada, the northern half of our country, and even down into Georgia along the Appalachian Mountains, the habitats vary greatly.
+But while the exact plant species are different, the same basic concept applies: thick cover.
+If you can find densely growing trees and young forest habitats, there’s a good chance you’ll find grouse there.

 The age of a forest may be just as important (if not more important) than the exact species present.
 Forests cut within the last 20 years or so seem to offer the right mix of species and density of cover.
-Dense thickets and forests are used by hens to rear their chicks – the really thick cover helps hide them from aerial and ground predators until they can fly better to evade them.
+Dense thickets and forests are used by hens to rear their chicks—the really thick cover helps hide them from aerial and ground predators until they can fly better to evade them.
 Adults tend to spend more time in mature forests, foraging in the understory.
-But they still seek thick cover for security and food too.
-Additionally, small openings and trail networks can benefit grouse because they usually offer green plants (e.g., clover, strawberry, etc.) to forage on and plentiful insects for younger birds.
+But they still seek thick cover for security and food, too.
+Additionally, small openings and trail networks can benefit grouse because they usually offer green plants (e.g., clover, strawberry, etc.) and plentiful insects for younger birds.

 A good way to find ruffed grouse in the fall is to walk along transition areas between habitat types.
-For example, mature forest and young forest, swamp and mature forest, old fields and young forest, etc. Anywhere there’s a change in the cover type, there’s going to be a more diverse mix of tree/shrub species and one is bound to be thicker than the other.
+Places like mature forest and young forest, swamp and mature forest, old fields and young forest.
+Anywhere there’s a change in the cover type, there’s going to be a more diverse mix of tree/shrub species and one is bound to be thicker than the other.
 That’s a recipe for finding grouse.